 HEFCE research has exposed gaps in the higher education outcomes between different student groups.
 These gaps in attainment and progression to further study and employment persist even when background characteristics and prior attainment are taken into account.
 HEFCE has announced the launch of the national Catalyst funded project – the Addressing barriers to student success programme – to tackle the causes of these disparities.
-Professor Gina Wisker, Dr Rachel Masika and Catherine McConnell are leading on the University of Brighton's contribution to this endeavour.
+Professor Gina Wisker, Jennie Jones, Catherine McConnell and Jenny Terry are leading on the University of Brighton's contribution to this endeavour.

 The projects will particularly benefit those student groups affected by differential outcomes highlighted in previous HEFCE research, including black and minority ethnic students, students from lower socio-economic backgrounds, disabled students (including those presenting with mental health issues and specific learning difficulties), mature students and part-time students.

 The programme focuses on scaling up activities already proven to be successful in individual higher education providers, and will identify how good practice and interventions can be validated, replicated, transmitted and embedded across a wider range of providers.
 Projects will generate evidence across inclusive teaching and learning practices, employability, learning analytics, and wellbeing.